rjjfox/rjjfox.github.io/_projects/2020-07-31-Analysing-my-goodreads-data.md

 A key piece of information that I wanted to add to this was the genre or category that the book falls under.
 After a brief bit of research, it looked like the Google Books API would be the best way to add this information to my data.
 Even though the categories provided by the Books API are a bit arbitrary and inconsistent, after some cleaning, books were labelled either 'Fiction' or 'Non-fiction.

 ![Data sample]({{site.baseurl}}\assets\img\goodreads\goodreads_data_sample.jpg)
+_A random sample of books in the dataset_

 <!-- TODO: Google Books API -->